LucaZugic/EEG_data_visualization_in_MATLAB/README.txt

 This array must be called EEG.

 Tool was developed by Luca Zugic for the Social Interaction and Performance Science Lab at the University of Central Lancashire.
-For further information, please contact me through my github page or email at lucazugic@gmail.com
+For further information, please contact me through my GitHub page github.com/LucaZugic